 Start Events

-When adding a Start Event to your diagram, make sure that:
+When you add a Start Event to a diagram, make sure:

 • It has at least one outgoing Sequence Flow.